techidaily/site-win11-tips/source/_posts/8-fixes-for-no-server-found-on-apex-legends-tips-and-tricks-(156-chars.md

 2. Choose**Library** from the left sidebar.
 3. Click the**three dots** on the Apex Legends icon and choose**Repair** from the menu that crops up.

  After completing the verification process, restart the EA app and check for the issue.
-If you're using any other launcher, check our guide on[verifying game files on different launchers](https://www.makeuseof.com/how-to-verify-game-file-integrity-different-launchers/) .
+If you're using any other launcher, check our guide on [verifying game files on different launchers](https://www.makeuseof.com/how-to-verify-game-file-integrity-different-launchers/) .

 ## 6\.
 Turn Off Any Proxy Server Connections